aijose/CppND-Capstone-Nibbles/README.md

      configuration file are shown below:

       ```
-      4
+      2
-      4
+      1
       up down left right
       w s a f
       k j h l
       g b v n
       ```

-      The first line specifies the total number players (or snakes) in the game (4 for the a configuration shown above).
-The second line specifies the number of human players in the game (4 for the configuration file shown above).
+      The first line specifies the total number players (i.e., snakes) in the game (2 for the a configuration shown above).
+The second line specifies the number of human players in the game (1 for the configuration file shown above).
       Each line thereafter indicates the `up`, `down`, `left`, `right` keys for each human player.
 Not all keys are allowed but most printable keys are permitted.
 Since the up, down, left and right arrow keys are not printable